-PFC Kenneth Edward Schoeberle was the youngest of the three children of Edward Schoeberle and Agnes Higgins-Schoeberle and was born on February 18, 1916, in Janesville, Wisconsin.
+PFC Kenneth Edward Schoeberle was the youngest of the three children of Edward Schoeberle and Agnes Higgins-Schoeberle and was born on February 18, 1918, in Janesville, Wisconsin.
 He grew up, with his brother and sister, on the family’s farm and later at 1305 West Eastern Avenue in Janesville, Wisconsin.
 Ken attended local schools and was a 1934 graduate of Janesville High School.
 After high school, he worked in a tobacco warehouse.
-He registered for the draft on October 16, 1940, and named his mother as his contact person, and stated he was unemployed.
-At about the same time, he and joined the Wisconsin National Guard’s 32nd Tank Company which was headquartered in an armory in Janesville.
-The company was federalized at 7:00 A.M. on November 25, 1940, as A Company, 192nd Tank Battalion, and the soldiers received physicals the same day.
-Some men who were federalized in the morning were civilians by the afternoon after failing their physicals.
-The rest of the company lived in the armory for the next few days.
+He registered for the draft on October 16, 1940, named his mother as his contact person, stated he was unemployed, and gave his identifying characteristic as a scar on his forehead.
+At about the same time, he joined the Wisconsin National Guard’s 32nd Tank Company which was headquartered in an armory in Janesville.

 Between 4:00 and 5:00 P.M. on November 28, the main detachment of soldiers marched from the armory to the Milwaukee Road train station in Janesville where they boarded special cars that had been added to the Marquette to Chicago train.
 One was a flatcar with the company’s two tanks on it.
 At some point, the train cars were uncoupled from the train and switched onto the Chicago & Northwestern line that went into Maywood, Illinois.
 There, the members of B Company boarded the train and their equipment – including their two tanks – was loaded onto the train.
 In Chicago, the soldiers disembarked the train and rode busses to the Illinois Central Station.
 The train cars were switched onto the Illinois Central Railroad and the men and tanks were taken to Ft.
 Knox arriving around 8:00 A.M.
 When they arrived, trucks were waiting at the station to take them to the fort.
 Their first housing was six men tents with stoves since their barracks were not finished.
 The battalion had a total of eight tanks that the crews were ordered not to abuse.